catherine8224/Transcribe_Audio/INSTALL.md

 <hr>

 # Setup #
-Download the Google Cloud SDK to your local machine, and you must initialize the Google Cloud SDK.
+Download the <a href = "https://cloud.google.com/sdk/install">Google Cloud SDK</a> to your local machine, and you must initialize the Google Cloud SDK.
 <br>Enable billing for your project!</br>

 ```